0devesh0/codvo.ai/analysis_doc.md

 - Logistic Regression - Used to identify customers who are likely to buy only once and not return.

+- XGboost - Predict Revenue that customer will generate

 - Random Forest Classifier - predict if customer will provide high revenue in future.